Injection Molding Chillers Manufacturer | Geson Chiller

 However, the cushion length is the distance from the switchover position to the farthest place that the end of the screw can reach.

-· What is mold temperature in Injection Molding?
+· What is mold temperature controller in blow molding and Injection molding?

-For injection-molding processing of PTT melt， and Injection Molding Water Temperature Control, recommend being between 232–260°C and 88–121°C, respectively.
+For injection-molding processing of PTT melt， and blow molding Water Temperature Control, recommend being between 232–260°C and 88–121°C, respectively.

 The “tonnage” is the calculation of energy needed to keep the tool closed during the injection.

-Thus, this energy is the main component in determining the injection molding appliance size needed for producing the equipment.
+Thus, this energy is the main component in determining the molding appliance size needed for producing the processing equipment.

-· How do you calculate tonnage in Plastic Injection Molding Chillers?
+· How do you calculate tonnage in Plastic Chillers?

 The foremost step in calculating accurate clamp tonnage is to measure the surface area of the part.